-Doctors do imaging studies (typically computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more and magnetic resonance imaging) Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more to locate the tumor and describe its extent.
+Doctors do imaging studies (typically computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more and magnetic resonance imaging) Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more to locate the tumor and describe its extent.
 To confirm the cancer, a doctor will do a biopsy by removing some tissue and examining it under a microscope.
 Doctors use a flexible viewing tube called an endoscope to see, biopsy, and sometimes remove a tumor.

 Prognosis for Paranasal Sinus Cancer

 The earlier paranasal sinus cancer is treated, the better the prognosis.
 However, survival is generally poor.
 Overall, about 60% of people with paranasal sinus cancer live more than 5 years.